Our Work

 Empire Construction was contracted by BLH Construction, Inc. for the Emergency Shoring for Harlem, Hudson, and New Haven Line Station Platform project, owned by MTA Metro- North Railroad.
 The scope of this project is to install emergency timber shoring under the station platforms, in on and around the tracks while maintaining the railroad active, of twenty-three (23) stations along the Harlem, Hudson, and New Haven lines.
 The shoring will provide additional structural support to the platforms.

 Work was performed during night-time hours, so as to not disrupt service to the lines.
-Empire worked with MTA/BLH personnel (i.e. flaggers, etc.) to ensure track closures were done safely and according to MTA rules and regulations.
+Empire worked with MTA/BLH personnel (i.e. flaggers, etc.) to ensure track closures were done safely and according to MTA regulations.

 Work was performed during night-time hours, so as to not disrupt service to the lines.
-Empire worked with MTA/BLH personnel (i.e. flaggers, etc.) to ensure track closures were done safely and according to MTA rules and regulations.
+Empire worked with MTA/BLH personnel (i.e. flaggers, etc.) to ensure track closures were done safely and according to MTA regulations.

 New Engineers office at the verrazzano-narrows bridge service bLg, Staten island, NY